How to research a landlord before you sign a lease

 The condition of the building "speaks volumes," says Vicki Negron, a broker at Corcoran.
 If the building and premises are in immaculate condition, that’s a good sign the landlord cares about the building's upkeep.
 Negron says she has turned down listings in buildings "that just look terrible."

 Trust your instincts.
 A broken stair might not be a major concern but small issues that aren’t quickly addressed can indicate a larger pattern of neglect.
-Consider how slow repairs if the front door fails to lock would present a security risk to tenants.
+Consider how failing to fix a front door that fails to lock presents a security risk to tenants—and could result in your mailboxes being broken into and packages being stolen.

 Looking for a landlord with a good reputation--and a rental agent you can trust?
 Put your search in the hands of The Agency, a tech-savvy real estate brokerage and Brick Underground partner.
 The Agency will charge a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent if the apartment is an "open" listing and you sign up here.
 Bonus: The agents at The Agency are a delight to deal with.

-Another way to source information is through NYC311 and the Department of Buildings websites.
-You call 311 for service requests when your landlord isn’t responding.
-The NYC311 portal allows you to see what kind of requests are being made.
-This is where you’d be able to identify noise complaints among other problems.
+One way to source information is through NYC311 and the Department of Buildings websites.
+Tenants call 311 for service requests when your landlord isn’t responding, so the NYC311 portal allows you to see what kind of requests are being made.
+This is where you’d be able to identify noise complaints, among other problems.

 Housing Preservation and Development also provides building data and information about complaints and litigation, property registration, violations, and charges.